 The toy in the video above may be the easiest food puzzle toy you can make.
 All you need is an egg carton.
 That’s it.

 Put food in the carton and let your cats have at it.
-You can cut some larger holes if you wish to give your cat a better chance of scooping out the food, or you can simply leave the box open and let your kitty use their paws to bat the food out.
+You can cut some larger holes if you want to give your cat a better chance of scooping out the food, or you can simply leave the box open and let your kitty use their paws to bat the food out.

-WARNING: You should always keep an eye on your cats when they are playing with any of these toys so they don’t start chewing them to bits.
+WARNING: You should always keep an eye on your cats when they’re playing with any of these toys so they don’t start chewing them to bits.
 Not only does this make a mess, but it’s a choking hazard.
 Just be cautious and your kitty will have a blast with these brain busters.